top of page

 1960

-Some of this equipment – some now more than 60 years old – is still in production to this day.
+Some of this equipment – now more than 60 years old – is still in production to this day.

 1962